steadylearner/Steadylearner/post/rust-How to use datas to build sitemap with Rust Diesel.md

 [The site][Steadylearner] uses React for Frontend and there were already some [sitemap builders in React development environment][Sitemap in React].

 I tried to use them.
-But it wans't that helpful for the website with dynamic page using database, because they just extract path parts from react-router.
+But it wasn't that helpful for the website with dynamic page using database, because they just extract path parts from react-router.

 So I thought that it would be better to find the solution at server side using **Rust** because I already use [Rust Diesel] to handle database.